-Figure 31.Sprint 4 burndown chartTest Case 1: Verify that the user receives an alert message after the setup process is completed.
+Figure 31.Sprint 4 burndown chart

-Test Case 2: Verify that the alert message clearly indicates that the power-up setup is complete.

-Test Case 3: Verify that the alert message provides information on what to do next or how to access the power-up features on th

 Sprint 5:

 The fifth and last iteration of the power-up development focuses on providing functionality for automatically moving completed user stories to a "Done list" and allowing users to select the "Done list" from their existing lists on the board.
 The goal is to provide visibility into the completion status of user stories and make the process more efficient.
 Therefore, the following user stories have been added into this sprint: